User Guide

 Usually explicitly specifying the size of a binary data structure is not necessary because the bpack is able to compute it automatically by looking at the size of fields.

 In some cases, anyway, it can be useful to specify it, e.g. when one want to use a descriptor like the one defined in the above example as field of a larger descriptor (see Record nesting).
-In this case it is important tho know the correct size of each field in order to be able to automatically compute the offset of the following fields.
+In this case it is important tho know the correct size of each field in order to be able to automatically compute the offset of the following ones.

 Fields specification